 Have you ever thought about how often money is involved in the decisions you make every day?

 My planner from In the Leafy Treetops has a budget section to help us save money.
-It is so handy to have a monthly budget in my planner because it helps me keep track of where I’m at with monthly expense with a flip of the page.
+It is so handy to have a monthly budget in my planner because it helps me keep track of where I’m at with monthly expenses with a flip of the page.

 As finances vary and expenses change, I use the budget page to make a note of these adjustments.
 It’s also a great place to record annual or quarterly payments.

 There are some great benefits to using a planner; the biggest for me is being able to monitor my progress.
 Being organized and productive helps me feel like I’m improving, changing, and growing.
 These benefits help fuel my momentum, allowing me to continue taking steps to find more enjoyment in life.